t1jsh111/2IMA15/README.md

 - Vertical Decomposition Algorithm (vertical_decomposition_algorithm module)
 - Jupyter Notebook about construction of these algorithms, and how it performs in practice

+One can interact with the python code we've written using an informative Jupyter Notebook.
 In the graph_generation module we consider 2 function to generate some interesting graphs to try the algorithms on.

 Requirements: